Sofia Butnaru, Program Associate

 Susan Shin, Legal Director

 Susan directs New Economy Project’s legal strategies, including our direct legal services to low income New Yorkers and community groups, and impact litigation that challenges Wall Street corporations and advances economic justice in NYC communities of color.
-Sue also co-chairs the policy work group of the NYC Community Land Initiative.
-A recipient of the National Association of Consumer Advocates’ 2012 Consumer Advocate Award, Susan was previously a Skadden Fellow and Staff Attorney with The Legal Aid Society in New York City.
+Susan also co-chairs the policy work group of the NYC Community Land Initiative.
+She is a recipient of the Rising Star Award from the Partners Council of the National Consumer Law Center, the Consumer Advocate Award from the National Association of Consumer Advocates, and an award from the Civil Legal Advice and Referral Office (CLARO) for outstanding service and dedication to helping New Yorkers in need of legal assistance.
+Susan was previously a Skadden Fellow and Staff Attorney with The Legal Aid Society in New York City.
 She is a 2006 graduate of New York University School of Law, where she was an Arthur Garfield Hays Civil Liberties Fellow.

 Eve Weissman, Staff Attorney

 Eve provides legal services and support to low-income New Yorkers and community groups and develops strategies to foster grassroots community engagement and advocacy.
 Eve is also involved in citywide efforts to promote community land trusts and other community-led and neighborhood-based housing and development in NYC.
 Eve graduated from the University of California, Berkeley School of Law in 2013 and worked as a staff attorney at Staten Island Legal Services before joining New Economy Project.
 Prior to attending law school, Eve managed a variety of statewide campaigns aimed at improving the lives of low-income and working people with New Jersey Citizen Action.